Jewish college teachers

 Identifier: AR 25872

-Overview The Leo and Anne Marie Grebler Family Collection records the Greblers’ personal and professional lives in Germany and the United States through correspondence, documents, family histories, writings, and photographs.
+Abstract The Leo and Anne Marie Grebler Family Collection records the Greblers’ personal and professional lives in Germany and the United States through correspondence, documents, family histories, writings, and photographs.
 Both the personal correspondence and photographs available in the collection demonstrate the Greblers close relationships with their extended family and friends, particularly Jacob (called Jascha) and Marianne (called Bertel) Marschak.
 A substantial quantity of information regarding the Grebler, Gerson and related families is also available.
 Writings by Leo Grebler elucidate his career as an economist and his special interest in real estate and housing finance.

 Dates: undated, 1879-1996